tigellus/Markdown/4. Review on Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/4 Adult Respiratory Distress Syndrome/Adult Respiratory Distress Syndrome.md

 * A hallmark sign and symptom found in ARDS is refractory hypoxemia.
 Although the patient is receiving a high amount of oxygen (using a 100% non-rebreather mask), the patient is STILL hypoxic given that their arterial oxygen level is remaining at 45 mmHg (a normal is 80 mmHg but when treating patients with ARDS, the goal is at least 60 mmHg).

-# Question 2
-Which statement describes acute respiratory distress syndrome (ARDS)?

-[WRONG] This condition develops because the exocrine glands start to work incorrectly leading to thick, copious mucous in the alveolar sacs
-[WRONG] ARDS is a pulmonary disease that gradually causes chronic obstruction of airflow from the lungs [WRONG] Acute respiratory distress syndrome occurs due to the collapsing of a lung because air has accumulated in the pleural space
-[RIGHT] This condition develops because alveolar capillary membrane permeability changes and fluid collects in the alveolar sacs

-* ARDS is a type of respiratory failure that occurs when the capillary membrane that surrounds the alveoli sac becomes damaged, which causes fluid to leak into the alveoli sac.
-The first answer describes cystic fibrosis, the second describes COPD, and the third describes a pneumothorax.

 # Question 3
-Which change in acute respiratory distress syndrome (ARDS)is caused by damage to the lung cells that produce surfactant?
+Which change in acute respiratory distress syndrome (ARDS) is caused by damage to the lung cells that produce surfactant?

 [WRONG] Bronchoconstriction
 [RIGHT] Atelectasis